 Corn syrup doesn't have a lot of flavor.
 The only thing it has to offer is sweetness, which is pretty boring.
 But it's the cornerstone of traditional recipes.
 So to perk up the flavor, use maple syrup in place of the corn syrup.
 From a nutritional perspective, sugar is sugar, but from a flavor perspective, maple syrup is much tastier.
 The buttery flavor of the syrup plays up the nuttiness of the pecans.
 If you have a choice, opt for grade B or dark amber syrup.
 It has a richer flavor than lighter varieties.

 2. Use Nuts in the Crust

-Plenty of pecan pie recipes call for an already prepared crust or if you’re ambitious you make your own from scratch.
+Plenty of pecan pie recipes call for an already prepared crust or if you're ambitious you make your own from scratch.
 Either is fine, but the crust can be a hidden source of calories and fat from loads of butter and/or shortening.
-In this Maple Pecan Tart recipe, we incorporate pecans in the crust to deliver a nuttier flavor that can’t be matched by a store-bought crust.
-And pecans have less saturated fat than butter: 1/4 cup of pecans has only 2 grams saturated fat vs. butter at 29 grams per ¼ cup!
-Pecans also contain more antioxidants—compounds that sweep up tissue-damaging free radicals—than any other tree nut, according to a study in the Journal of Agricultural and Food Chemistry.
+Try incorporating pecans in the crust to deliver a nuttier flavor that can't be matched by a store-bought crust.
+Plus, pecans have less saturated fat than butter: 1/4 cup of pecans has only 2 grams saturated fat vs. butter at 29 grams per ¼ cup!
+Pecans also contain more antioxidants-compounds that sweep up tissue-damaging free radicals-than any other tree nut, according to a study in the Journal of Agricultural and Food Chemistry.
 Pecans also provide notable amounts of zinc, a mineral most often found in animal-based foods.